jpfluger/examples/ubuntu-14.04/ufw.md

 $ sudo ufw limit in on eth0 from 192.168.1.0/24 to any port 22 proto tcp
 ```

-sudo ufw allow in on eth0 from 10.10.1.1 to any port 22 proto tcp

 Allow HTTP from anyone connecting on on eth0 or eth1

 ```bash